 Thousands of people gathered in below freezing temperatures in Moscow's Gorki Park recently for a mid-winter swim.

-Thousands of people gathered in below freezing temperatures in Moscow's Gorki Park recently for a mid-winter swim.
+Background: Thousands of people gathered in below freezing temperatures in Moscow's Gorki Park recently for a mid-winter swim.
 That event was part of the celebrations of Soviet Army Day.

 SYNOPSIS: Normally the frozen waters of Gorki Park are left to the birds and warmly-clad ice skaters.
 But it's believed that ice cold water is beneficial to the human body and so, once a year, the official plunge takes place.